reritom/Flask-Microservice-Tutorial/README.md

         ├── continuous_resource_allocation_serialiser.py
         └── continuous_resource_serialiser.py
 ```

-So again, before developing the application, lets define it a bit further.
+Again, before developing the application, lets define it a bit further.

 ### Definition
 For demonstration purposes, we will only handle two of the `invsys` endpoints for routing.
 So our application will accept requests to: